57th/60th Battalion (Australia): Commanding officers

 For the whole of World War 2 the 57th/60th Battalion formed part of the 15th Australian Infantry Brigade.
-The brigade was commanded by Brigadier Heathcote Hammer from June 1943 until the end of the war, including all of the 57th/60th's active service in New Guinea and Bougainville.
+The brigade was commanded by Brigadier Heathcote Hammer from June 1943 until the end of the war, including most of the 57th/60th's active service in New Guinea and all of it on Bougainville.

 Battle honours

 For their service during the Second World War, the 57th/60th Battalion received the following battle honours: